 It’s here.
-Electronic Entertainment Expo 2012, better known as E3, has kicked off in LA, and being the games industry’s yearly D-Day, the announcements have already started rolling in, even though the show floor has yet open.
-Zath will be giving you daily summaries of all the news of the day as well in-depth game previews and interviews over the next 3 or 4 days, and we’ll begin with a summary of the various press conferences of the day.
+Electronic Entertainment Expo 2012, better known as E3, has kicked off in Los Angeles and just like last year’s E3, it’s the games industry’s annual D-Day.
+The announcements have already started rolling in, even though the show floor has yet open.
+Zath is in attendance once more and will be giving you daily summaries of all the news of the day as well as in-depth game previews and interviews over the next 3 or 4 days.
+We’ll begin with a summary of the various press conferences of the day.

 Next up was a trailer for Splinter Cell: Blacklist, set on the Iran-Iraq border, it looks to be about a terrorist group known as Blacklist and features the Spy vs. Merc mode as well as co-op and singleplayer.
 With Kinect integration, the game is out Spring 2013.
 Other interesting game announcements included Forza Horizon and Gears of War: Judgement, what looks to be a prequel to the original trilogy – only a CG trailer was shown.